-For the new MBA program, student learning outcomes will be assessed in a manner that is consistent with SACSCOC and AACSB accreditation standards.
-The SOBA has in place a well-established assessment process for student learning outcomes of its undergraduate business program which has been evaluated and approved by both SACSCOC and AACSB.
-This process will be extended to include the MBA program.
-The student learning outcomes for the MBA will be assessed each semester (fall, spring, summer) by the SOBA Assessment Committee.
-Assessment methods will include both direct and indirect measures, such as in-class assessment instruments -e.g., course-embedded approaches, rubrics of communication and other social skills, and project assignments - as well as surveys of graduating students, alumni and employers, and the ETS Major Field Test for the MBA.
+For the new Engineering program, student learning outcomes will be assessed in a manner that is consistent with SACSCOC and ABET accreditation standards.
+The student learning outcomes for the program will be assessed each semester (fall, spring, summer) using both direct and indirect measures, such as in-class assessment instruments -e.g., course-embedded approaches, and rubrics of communication and other social skills, and project assignments - as well as surveys of entering freshmen, students upon completion of internships, graduating students, alumni and employers; and the Fundamentals of Engineering Exam Results.

-Programmatic assessment will also use both direct measures - such as employment data for graduates of the program - and indirect measures, including feedback from MBA alumni and employers of MBA graduates, to determine how well the MBA program is meeting the needs of the local community and beyond.
-This process will be facilitated by the creation of the SOBA Graduate Advisory Council, composed of local economic development officials, key business leaders in local STEM-related industries, and alumni of the MBA program, including both entrepreneurs who started their own businesses and those who are employed in a larger organization.
+Programmatic assessment will also use both direct measures - such as employment data for graduates of the program - and indirect measures, including feedback from alumni and employers of our graduates, to determine how well the program is meeting the needs of the local community and beyond.

-Assessment results will be transmitted annually to the SOBA Curriculum Committee for discussion and review.
-Any curriculum changes or pedagogical adjustments that are found to be necessary as a result of the assessment findings will be proposed by the SOBA Curriculum Committee to the SOBA Faculty for approval.
-Future assessment data will then be reviewed to determine the effectiveness of any such changes in improving student learning or programmatic success.
+Assessment results will be discussed and reviewed annually.
+Any curriculum changes or pedagogical adjustments that are found to be necessary as a result of the assessment findings will be implement by the faculty and future assessment data will then be reviewed to determine the effectiveness of any such changes in improving student learning or programmatic success.